horsada/Spatial_Finance_Transport/README.md

 - admin:
     - Storing of results from different configurations of the pipeline, for example with and without speed estimation.

+- implementation:
+   - Generation of results for object detection, 15-minute traffic counts, speed estimation, AADT and emissions

 ## Implementation

 The following files relate directly to the satellite image and LA's tested and so are considered implementation.